belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 Hello
 -------

 `DPL` Hi everybody !
 Welcome to Hairy on Security.
-I'm Damien...
+I'm Damien.
+I'm a security specialist who knows nothing about Java...

 `RPE` ... and I'm Romain.
-We are going to talk about security, or rather how to integrate security consideration, during you development process.
+People think I'm a Java expert, but security is not field of expertise.
+Together, we are going to talk about security, or rather how to integrate security consideration, during you development process.

-`DPL` Sort of doing something akin to "Continous Security" - pretty much like we already do Continuous Integration.
+`DPL` Sort of doing something akin to "Continous Security" - pretty much like you already probably do with Continuous Integration.

 `RPE` Exaclty.
 That being said, where do we start?
 Because security is a rather broad topic to say the least ?
 For many java dev or architect it is a daunting task !